31 October-11 December 2018 (E07518) | Closed

 Week 5: Current practices in combating and addressing human trafficking and smuggling

 Week 6: Developing and monitoring national strategies and action plans on human trafficking and smuggling

 About the instructor: Kirill Boychenko

 Kirill Boychenko completed his PhD studies with Peoples’ Friendship University of Russia and is an expert and a scholar with over 10 years of experience as a practitioner in the field of modern day slavery prevention.
-In addition to his counter-trafficking work, he is now the Program Director of the Anti-Corruption and Compliance Program at the American Bar Association Rule of Law Initiative-Russia (ABA ROLI).
-Before joining ABA ROLI, Mr. Boychenko worked for the International Organization for Migration (IOM) for five years.
-In his capacity as the IOM Moscow Counter-Trafficking Focal Point, Mr. Boychenko developed and implemented multi-million dollar international projects and various educational programs and provided training to Russian police officers, judges, prosecutors and attorneys.
+In addition to his counter-trafficking work, he directed the Council of Europe and the American Bar Association Rule of Law Initiative anti-corruption and compliance programmes in Russia.
+Earlier, Dr. Boychenko worked for the International Organization for Migration (IOM) for five years.
+In his capacity as the IOM Moscow Counter-Trafficking Focal Point, Dr. Boychenko developed and implemented multi-million dollar international projects and various educational programs and provided training to Russian police officers, judges, prosecutors and attorneys.
 Kirill Boychenko’s passion for anti-trafficking efforts emerged in 2002 when he was working at a shelter for human trafficking survivors in the North-West of Russia while studying in law school.
-Mr. Boychenko was a Fulbright Humphrey law fellow in 2011-2012 and a Fellow with the Harvard Carr Center for Human Rights Policy in the fall of 2012.
+Dr. Boychenko was a Fulbright Humphrey law fellow in 2011-2012 and a Fellow with the Harvard Carr Center for Human Rights Policy in the fall of 2012.
 During his fellowship years, he worked with the International Labor Rights Forum in Washington DC, researching forced labor and child labor practices in Central Asia.
 He also worked with Dorsey & Whitney LL.P. in Minneapolis, Minnesota and collaborated closely with the University of Minnesota’s Human Rights Center.